 Chapter 7.
 Community Partnerships for Stormwater Improvement

-Key Message: Free professional consultations, financial assistance, and replicable demonstrations of successful pond management, Florida-adapted landscaping or green infrastructure elements can accelerate implementation of best stormwater practices in neighborhoods.
+Key Message: Free professional consultations, financial assistance, and replicable demonstrations of successful pond management, Florida-adapted landscaping, or green infrastructure elements can accelerate implementation of best stormwater practices in neighborhoods.
 Outreach to HOAs, in particular, can lead to large-scale projects in common areas that leverage grant funds and volunteers.

 Importance